gvwilson/sdxjs/module-bundler/index.md

 <%- include('/inc/figure.html', {
     id: 'module-bundler-head-tail',
-    img: '/static/tools-small.jpg',
+    img: './figures/head-tail.svg',
     alt: 'Assembling runnable code',
-    cap: 'Assembling fragments and modules to create a bundle.',
+    cap: 'Assembling fragments and modules to create a bundle.'
-    fixme: true
 }) %>

 We can test that this works in our two-file case: